Dakta/OttoModerator/README.md

 A moderation bot for Reddit, based on AutoModerator.

+# Why?

+> AutoModerator already exists, why reinvent the wheel?

+The short answer: this wheel is a roughly hewn stone.
+It may be a wheel, but it could definitely be better.

+The long answer...

 In AutoModerator, configuration comprises a collection of Rules.
 Each Rule is itself a mixed collection of Match Conditions and response Actions.
 The match conditions specify criteria for selecting posts and comments, which are then responded to by the actions.
 For example:

     ---